Benitmulindwa/FletifyHTML/README.md

 # FletifyHTML
 "FletifyHTML" is a versatile Python tool designed to seamlessly convert HTML content into Flet UI code.
+This project empowers developers to streamline the creation of Flet-based user interfaces by automating the transformation process from standard HTML elements to their Flet equivalents.
+Simplify your UI development workflow with "Fletyfy" and effortlessly bridge the gap between HTML and Flet.